unclepaul84/duck-db-datacompare/readme.md

 - Compare CSV datasets with configurable primary keys
 - Apply SQL transformations to data before comparison
 - Generate detailed field-level match statistics
-- Export results to SQLite for analysis
+- Export results to SQLite and CSV for analysis
+- Support for larger than memory datasets
 - Support for reference datasets
 - Docker support for containerized execution
 - CLI and Python API interfaces